rmalldt/py-scripts/python-devops/04_logging/04_structured-logging.md

 # Introduction to Structured Logging

 - Plain-text logs are hard to parse and brittle to format changes.
-- Structured logging records events as key-value data, making machine parsing trivial.
+- Structured logging records events as **key-value data**, making machine parsing trivial.
 - JSON is a de-facto standard: human-readable yet easily ingested by ELK, Splunk, DataDog, etc.
 - Python’s `python-json-logger` integrates JSON output into the standard `logging` workflow.